Negative space in logo design

 Special mentions for all-round genius-ness, in no particular order, go to: Martin Newcombe, WWF, FreemanWhite, Blade, Waterways Trust, FedEx (of course), Guild of Food Writers, ED, Knoll and, because it’s fun, Ogden Plumbing.

-Martin, I took my time over the MyFonts one, too.
-Kind of like Ogden Plumbing — when I first saw it I thought the little man was running with a key, thinking, “What’s he got a key for?”
+Martin, it took me a few with the MyFonts one.
+Kind of like Ogden Plumbing — when I first saw it I wondered what the little man was doing running with a key.

 Wonderful examples.
 I’ve always thought Brand Union’s was fantastic.
 But…there’s so many gorgeous examples here, it’s just about impossible to pick a favorite!